jrybergDemo/az-tf-gh/README.md

       - Subscription ID
       - Tenant ID
 - Terraform
+  - OIDC support was added in version `3.7.0`, so that is the minimum required
   - The Terraform configuration used in this example will connect to the [remote backend using OIDC & AAD RBAC](https://www.terraform.io/language/settings/backends/azurerm)
   - The Terraform configuration used in this example will connect to Azure [using OIDC for the AzureRM Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc)